 Public Hearing Information

-The purpose of a public hearing is to allow affected citizens to provide their views to their elected officicals on the adoption of certain bylaws such as Official Community Plans and zoning amendments.
+The purpose of a public hearing is to allow affected citizens to provide their views to their elected officials on the adoption of certain bylaws such as Official Community Plans and Zoning Amendments.
 All persons who believe that their interest in property is affected by a proposed bylaw that is subject to a public hearing will be afforded a reasonable opportunity to be heard.

 Submissions received BEFORE 3:00 pm on the Thursday prior to the meeting will be included in the meeting agenda package.
 Submissions received AFTER this deadline, up until 3:00 pm on the day of the public hearing, will form part of an on-table circulation.

 Join us in Council Chamber at City Hall to make your comments in person.

 Where: 12007 Harris Road, Council Chamber